 Table of Contents

-- Halifax Waterfront
+- Stroll the Halifax Waterfront

-- Maritime Museum of the Atlantic
+- Visit the Maritime Museum of the Atlantic

-- Canadian Museum of Immigration at Pier 21
+- Explore the Canadian Museum of Immigration at Pier 21

-- Alexander Keith’s Nova Scotia Brewery
+- Take a Tour at Alexander Keith’s Nova Scotia Brewery

-- Halifax Public Gardens
+- Take a Walk in the Halifax Public Gardens

 - Ride a Bike around Halifax